-Steam Vacuum Cleaner is wet and dry type of vacuum cleaner that uses steam at high temperature for additional floor cleaning.
-This is great solution for those who are allergic to mites, pollen, dust and similar small particlesand allergens that can cause problems with respiratory system and other health issues.
+The steam vacuum cleaner is a great solution for those who are allergic to mites, pollen, dust and other particles.
+Another reason to get such a unit is to absorb allergens that can cause respiratory problems and other health issues.

 Steam vacuum cleaners and steam mops use water steam heated to 120°C (250°F) or even more.
-Steam helps in cleaning the dirt, killing dust mites, disinfecting the floors, restoring the shine and helps in removing stubborn stains.
+Steam helps clean dirt, kill dust mites, disinfect floors, restore the shine, and remove stubborn stains.

 Steam Vacuum Cleaners for Hardwood Floors

-Note that steam is very hot and can be dangerous to humans, pets and sensitive surfaces.
-It is very important to be careful when cleaning sensitive surfaces, because such surfaces can react with hot steam and can be even damaged.
-For example, if hardwood floor finish has cracks or at least pores, water vapor can enter wood itself and such wood can change shape, buckle or even start to rot.
+Note that steam is very hot and can be dangerous to humans, pets, and sensitive surfaces.
+It is very important to be careful when cleaning sensitive surfaces because they can react with hot steam and can get damaged.
+For example, if the hardwood floor finish has cracks or at least pores, water vapor can enter wood itself and such wood can change shape, buckle or even start to rot.

-If you are not certain, be sure to read the manual of your steam cleaner and if you have older hardwood floors, it would be advisable to refinish your hardwood floor using finish that is resilient to steam cleaning.
-Such finish perhaps costs little bit more, but in the long run, it is worth it.
+If you are not certain, be sure to read the manual of your steam cleaner.
+And if you have older hardwood floors, it would be advisable to refinish your hardwood floor using a finish that is resilient to steam cleaning.
+Such finish perhaps costs a little more, but in the long run, it is worth it.

 Steam mops are steam cleaners that are not using any suction mechanism and rely only on steam to clean the surface.
 Some models also use additional cleaning agents to clean the floor surface.
-Microfiber pad is positioned under the steam mop that traps the dirt with the help of steam.
-When pad get dirty, it must be cleaned, dried and then can be reused.
-Some people omit ‘drying’ the pad, but that can increase amount of water left on the surface after the cleaning.
+It has a microfiber pad positioned under the unit that traps the dirt with the help of steam.
+When the pad is dirty, you must clean it and dry it before you can use it again.
+Some people omit ‘drying’ the pad, but that can increase the amount of water left on the surface after the cleaning.

 Some models of steam cleaners (vacuums or mops) have scrubbing system that scrub surface up to 1000x per minute (or even more).
 Such systems enhance the cleaning even more, however, if the hard object is caught between the microfiber pad and the floor, sensitive floors can be damaged.